-Newport Beach and its environs have been called California’s Riviera and the Gold Coast.
-Sandy beaches and bougainvillea are the backdrop to yachts and dream homes, from quaint cottages to some of the nation’s most expensive real estate.
+Newport Beach and its environs have been called California’s Riviera.
+Sandy beaches and bougainvillea are a backdrop to yachts and dream homes, from cottages to some of the nation’s most expensive real estate.

-Nearby is Upper Newport Bay Nature Preserve, also known as the Back Bay, boasting some 160 species of birds, including the great egret.
+Upper Newport Bay Nature Preserve, aka the Back Bay, boasts some 160 species of birds.
 Hike, bike or jog along 10 miles of trails.
-Rowing and kayaking are popular; rent equipment from the Newport Aquatic Center (North Star County Beach, 1 Whitecliffs Drive, 949.646.7725).
+Rowing and kayaking are popular; rent equipment from Newport Aquatic Center (949.646.7725).
+At Newport Dunes,

-Private charters and narrated harbor cruises, aboard vessels including luxury dining cruisers and romantic gondolas, depart from Mariner’s Mile as well as from Balboa Pavilion (see Balboa, next page), and pass huge luxury abodes.
-All manner of boat rentals are possible, from canoes and kayaks to motorboats and surrey-fringed electric boats.
+Private charters and narrated harbor cruises, aboard vessels including luxury dining cruisers and romantic gondolas, depart from Mariner’s Mile as well as from Balboa Pavilion (see Balboa, below), and pass huge luxury abodes.
+All manner of boat rentals are possible, from canoes and kayaks to sailboats, motorboats and surrey-fringed electric boats.

 The “beach” in Newport Beach includes two piers, Balboa and Newport, great sandy expanses and one of the cleanest and most colorful bike paths and boardwalks anywhere.

 The action never stops around Newport Pier, off Newport Boulevard on McFadden Square.
 The Dory Fishing Fleet leaves soon after the bars close in the wee hours of the morn; you can visit the open-air fish market after the sun comes up.
 The fleet, begun in 1889, is the last beach-side fishing cooperative of its kind in the United States.

 To reach the Balboa Pier, continue southeast on Newport Boulevard (its name changes to Balboa Boulevard at 22nd Street), turn right on Palm Street and park in the metered lot.